confetti-framework/docs/docs/docs/the-basics/routing.md

 }),
 ```

-If the parameter cannot be found, a Confetti exception is thrown.
+If the parameter cannot be found, then it will panic with an error.
 Do you want more control over the errors?
-Then use methods with the suffix E to receive an error:
+Then use methods with the suffix E to
+receive the error:

 ``` go
 postId, err := request.Value("post_id").NumberE()